+Distal Radius Fracture (for review)

+Wrist 3

-Distal Radius Fracture (undisplaced) Wrist 2 Fracture Care Team: Shared Care Plan Eastbourne - 01323 414928 Conquest - 01424 757576 Email - esht.vfc@nhs.net This information leaflet follows up your recent telephone conversation with the Fracture Care Team explaining the ongoing management of your injury.
+Fracture Care Team: Shared Care Plan

+Eastbourne - 01323 414928 Conquest - 01424 757576 Email - esht.vfc@nhs.net

+This information leaflet follows up your recent telephone conversation with the Fracture Care Team explaining the ongoing management of your injury.
 Your case has been reviewed by an Orthopaedic Consultant (Bone Specialist) and Fracture Care Specialist.

-You have sustained a distal radius fracture (the bone on the thumb side of the wrist) Healing: This normally takes approximately 6 - 8 weeks to heal.
+You have sustained a distal radius fracture (the bone on the thumb side of the wrist)

+Healing: This normally takes approximately 6-8 weeks to heal.
 It is normal for it to continue to ache a bit for 3-6 months after the injury.

-Pain and swelling: Take pain killers as needed.
-The splint is for comfort and does not significantly affect the healing of the bone.
-Elevate the arm to reduce swelling for the first few days
+Pain and swelling: Take pain killers as prescribed.
+The plaster backslab helps healing by keeping the bones in a good position.
+Elevate the arm to reduce swelling for the first few days stiffness.

-Using your arm: It is important to keep the fingers and thumb moving to prevent stiffness.
+Using your arm: It is important to keep the fingers and thumb moving to prevent injury and a new plaster cast.

-Follow up: The fracture in your wrist is very small and should heal well.
-You do not need a follow up, however, if you are not improving in the next 2 weeks please get in touch by e mail or phone

-If you are worried that you are unable to follow this rehabilitation plan, Or if you are experiencing pain or symptoms, other than at the site of the original injury or surrounding area, Or have any questions, then please phone the Fracture Care Team for advice.
-Please follow the management / rehabilitation plan outlined below - Weeks since injury Plan 0-2 ✓ You will be in a splint ✓ Use the sling for the first few days if the arm is painful. ✓ Move your fingers often.
-2-6 ✓ You can use the arm for simple tasks as pain permits. ✓ If you are comfortable you can stop using the splint 6 -12 ✓ The fracture is united (healed) ✓ You can begin to resume normal activity but be guided by any pain you are experiencing. ✓ You can start the stage 2 exercises below if the wrist feels stiff. ✓ Carry out day to day activities.
-Heavy tasks, heavy lifting or sport may cause some initial discomfort.
-12 If you are still experiencing significant pain and swelling then please contact the Fracture Care Team for advice.
-Advice for a new injury Rest and Elevation: Try to rest the arm for the first 24-72 hours to allow the early stage of healing to begin.
+Follow up: There is a small chance that this fracture can displace (move).

+Therefore we routinely recommend a repeat x ray at 1 week after the

+Area of injury

+If you are worried that you are unable to follow this rehabilitation plan,

+Or if you are experiencing pain or symptoms, other than at the site of the original injury or surrounding area,

+Or have any questions then please phone the Fracture Care Team for advice.

+Please follow the plan

+Advice for a new injury

+Rest and Elevation:

+Try to rest the arm for the first 24-72 hours to allow the early stage of healing to begin.
 Raise your wrist above the level of your heart with a sling if it is throbbing.

 Movement and exercise:

 It is important to keep your fingers and thumb moving while you are in the plaster.
-After the splint is removed your wrist will be stiff, please follow the exercises below to get the movement back.
+After the plaster is removed your wrist will be stiff, please follow the exercises below to get the movement back.

 Smoking cessation

 Medical evidence suggests that smoking prolongs fracture healing time.
 In extreme cases it can stop healing altogether.
 It is important that you consider this information with relation to your recent injury.
 Stopping smoking during the healing phase of your fracture will help ensure optimal recovery from this injury.

 For advice on smoking cessation and local support available, please refer to the following website: http://smokefree.nhs.uk or discuss this with your GP.

-Exercises

-Stage 1 Exercises

-Finger exercises: